SynBioDex/pySBOL2/docs/repositories.rst

     records = igem.search(SO_PROMOTER, SBOL_COMPONENT_DEFINITION, SBOL_ROLES, 0, 25);
 .. end

+*Note: advanced search is not yet implemented in pySBOL2.*
+*This documentation describes how it works in pySBOL.*

 Finally, the **advanced search** allows the user to configure a search with multiple criteria by constructing a ``SearchQuery`` object.
 The following query looks for promoters that have an additional annotation indicating that the promoter is regulated (as opposed to constitutive):